 Teresa was born in San Pedro, California, where her father was stationed in the U.S. Navy until 1968.
-When her father retired from the military, Teresa and her family moved to a small farm in Port Orchard, Washington, near the Puget Sound Naval Shipyard where her father took a new position as a boilermaker.
+When her father retired from the military, Teresa and her family moved to a small farm in Port Orchard, Washington, near the Puget Sound Naval Shipyard, where her father embraced a new position as a boilermaker.

-Surrounded by a fantastic community, Teresa currently lives near the ocean in North Carolina, where she enjoys gardening in her big back yard.
+Teresa currently lives near the ocean in North Carolina, where she enjoys gardening in her vast backyard.
 She also loves tossing a line into the water and relaxing, waiting for the fish to bite — a hobby she picked up from years of being her father’s fishing buddy.

-Teresa looks forward to hearing your story and providing guidance during this difficult time.
+Teresa looks forward to hearing your story and providing you with guidance during this difficult time.